arraycat/milestones/RGBT_Tracking/README.md

 ## TODO
-- [ ] with modal complementary mask
+- [ ] with modality complementary mask
 - [ ] Padding multiple templates with the search area into one image.
 Use W-MSA, SW-MSA directly.